Español

 The Employment Partnership has several goals:

-• educate and support employers on how individuals with Down syndrome are employable and should be included in all aspects of the work force;
+• Educate and support employers on how individuals with Down syndrome are employable and should be included in all aspects of the work force;

-• increase the number of opportunities for individuals with Down syndrome to work in meaningful, integrated, and competitive employment settings;
+• Increase the number of opportunities for individuals with Down syndrome to work in meaningful, integrated, and competitive employment settings;

-• advocate for laws supporting positive employment outcomes for individuals with DS.
+• Advocate for laws supporting positive employment outcomes for individuals with DS.

 Learn more about our first Employment Partner, Aaron’s and one of two of their employees hired through our partnership, Josh Putnam, in his Spotlight.